 Moving on from the Asia region of Animal Kingdom, moving south will bring you to Dinoland USA which is themed with – and you’ve already guessed it – DINOSAURS!

-The second sub-area in DinoLand USA is called Chester & Hester’s Dino-Rama.
+The other section of DinoLand USA is called Chester & Hester’s Dino-Rama.
 It’s a carnival-style area intended for children 10 years old and below.
 It has simple carnival style games and rides such as Triceratops Spin, a gentle ride that lifts riders up and down.
 This is a great section of the park if your children are young and love dinosaurs.

 In my opinion, the best part of Dinoland USA is Restaurantosaurus, a restaurant located in the west side of Dinoland.
 It’s a standard burgers/hot dog/salads type restaurant, but I love the fact that it has plenty of space to sit down and rest after a long day at Animal Kingdom.